 The M.A. in Human Development is offered for the preparation of leadership personnel in professions serving young children and their families.
-The degree is awarded on the basis of demonstrated competence in human development, knowledge of the social and political contexts of development, communication skills, and research.
+The degree is awarded on the basis of demonstrated competence in human development, knowledge of the social and political contexts of development, communication skills, integration of theory into practice and research.
 A Master's project, which is an original contribution to knowledge and understanding based on field experience, is required for the degree.
 Students interested in public school teaching may enroll simultaneously in a credential program.

 The Admission By Life Experience option at the M.A. level offers students an opportunity to document competence equivalent to a B.A. degree from Pacific Oaks to begin graduate studies.
-This program must be in conjunction with either the M.A. in Human Development or the M.A. in Marriage, Family and Child Counseling.
+This must be in conjunction with either the M.A. in Human Development or the M.A. in Marriage, Family and Child Counseling.

 The option to do a specialization in the M.A. program is also available.
-The specializations are: Art Education; Bicultural Development; Child Care; Developmental Education; Early Childhood Education; Lactation Consultant; Work with Infants and Toddlers; Leadership in Education and Human Services: Administration/ Supervision, College Teaching/Teaching Adults, and Parent/ Community Work.
+The specializations are: Art Education; Bicultural Development; Child Care; Developmental Education; Early Childhood Education; Lactation Consultant; Work with Infants and Toddlers; Social and Human Services; and Leadership in Education and Human Services: Administration/Supervision, College Teaching/Teaching Adults, and Parent/Community Work.

-The M.A. in Marriage, Family and Child Counseling expands the students' competencies in counseling families with young children, providing students with the educational qualifications for the California MFCC License.
+The M.A. in Marriage, Family and Child Counseling expands the students' competencies in counseling families with young children, providing students with the educational qualifications for the California MFT License.

 Teacher Education programs are also open to graduate students not enrolled in the M.A. program.
-Pacific Oaks offers the California Multiple Subject Teaching Credential and Washington Teacher Certification (elementary), Special Education Credentials (Learning Handicapped, Severely Handicapped, and Resource Specialist) and BCLAD Certification.
+Pacific Oaks offers the California Multiple Subject Teaching Credential and Washington State Teacher Certification (elementary), Education Specialist Credentials (Mild/Moderate Disabilities,